CanonicalLtd/maas-docs/en/intro-explore.md

 MAAS web UI.

-If you're testing MAAS using virtual machines, creating a new instance and booting it on the same network will be enough for it to appear.
+If you're testing MAAS using virtual machines, creating a new instance and booting it on the same network will be enough for it to appear here.
 This is because new machines are added automatically when they first connect to your network.
-Alternatively, the 'Add hardware' menu lets you add machines via their MAC addresses manually.
+Alternatively, the 'Add hardware' menu lets you add machines via their MAC address manually.

 After power and interfaces are configured, machines need to be commissioned to retrieve CPU, memory and storage information.
 From this point, they can be